ddssff/refact-global-hse/README.md

 module it is in, just delete the symbol list and start using the symbol.
 The tool will find it for you the next time it runs.

-# Answers to unasked questions
+# Reasons why refactor move might fail

+  1. It created a circular import.
+If you move a symbol s from module A to module B, but

+       (1) declarations in A still reference s, and (2) s references symbols still in A,

+     then the resulting circular imports will cause the compile to fail.
+You must pull all the symbols that use s over to B.
+     Sometimes you can avoid this problem with circular imports by moving a declaration in two steps, first to a temporary module and then to where you actually wanted it.
+(Note to self - is this still true?
+Why?)

+  2. Two different symbols with the same name may be pulled together by a move, and this will (as of right now) cause a compiler error.

-  1. EMPTY IMPORT LISTS - when an import list becomes empty it is not necessarily safe to remove it - it may be importing necessary instances.
+  3. EMPTY IMPORT LISTS - when an import list becomes empty it is not necessarily safe to remove it - it may be importing necessary instances.
 So at present it doesn't.

-  2. Sometimes you can avoid circular imports by moving a declaration to a temporary module and then to where you actually wanted it.

 # To Do